-Jesse Soursourian is a writer and director based in New York City.
-He wrote the script for the short film Hugh the Hunter, directed by Oscar nominee Zachary Heinzerling, and which premiered at the Sundance Film Festival as well as other festivals around the world.
+As a screenwriter, he wrote the script for the short film Hugh the Hunter, directed by Oscar nominee Zachary Heinzerling, and which premiered at the Sundance Film Festival.
 His feature screenplays have gained recognition from numerous festivals and contests including Francis Ford Coppola's Zoetrope, in which he was a quarterfinalist.
 As a director, Jesse's short documentary, They Were Afraid of Us, screened at multiple festivals at home and abroad.
 Jesse has an MFA in Screenwriting from Columbia University.